Proven-Paradox/shaper-system/Handbook.md

 * The party includes an elf, the target is an orc, and there is still long standing, mutual dislike between elves and orcs since a war between them two decades ago.
 “History”
 * The target is secretly after revenge against someone in the party.
 “Enmity”

+#### Slow Fall
+Increase your Acrobatics modifier by 1.
+In addition, you are able to reduce the injuries you take when falling by half.

 #### Well Connected
 Increase your Diplomacy modifier by 1.
 In addition, you can assume you have connections in any non-trivial settlement you travel to.
 This can be the result of celebrity status, being a member of a well known and respected organization, or just having a lot of friends (or friends of friends) around the realm.
 This person should be generally friendly and/or sympathetic to your cause (within reason) and familiar with the customs of the region.
 Beyond that, your connections’ details are up to the Arbiter.
 Discuss the ramifications of this Connection with the Arbiter before taking it so they can prepare appropriately.
 When coming to a new location, you can ask the Arbiter who your connection is and what you know about them.